esphome/esphome-devices/src/docs/devices/Globe-Outdoor-Smart-Plug-CCRCOWF32PK/index.md

 Disassembly is straightforward but DO NOT open the device while it is plugged into mains power as that presents a safety hazard.
 There are six phillips head screws on the bottom; they are all the same size.
 Remove those screws and set aside.

-I refer you to Feit-PLUG3-WIFI-WP-2/index.md for further instructions on flashing.
+I refer you to [Feit Electric PLUG3/WIFI/WP/2](/Feit-PLUG3-WIFI-WP-2) for further instructions on flashing.

 ## Basic Configuration